kaaproject/kaa-rfcs/0010-endpoint-metadata-extension/README.md

 #### Delete metadata keys response

-The server MUST respond to the metadata get request by publishing the response message according to the [request/response design pattern defined in 1/KP](/0001-kaa-protocol/README.md#requestresponse-pattern).
+The server MUST respond to the metadata keys delete request by publishing the response message according to the [request/response design pattern defined in 1/KP](/0001-kaa-protocol/README.md#requestresponse-pattern).

 The response payload MUST be a JSON-encoded object with the following [JSON schema](http://json-schema.org/) ([file](./schemas/delete-metadata-keys-response.schema.json)):